 I’m sure you’ve heard the phrase, “Every cloud has a silver lining,” but what does this phrase mean to you—and more important, do you look for the positive outcome in stormy situations?
 I like to define this phrase as a time in our lives when things seem to be going wrong, but we believe that God does indeed have a plan for us and our difficulties will soon pass.
 We somehow find the faith that things will be better soon.
 We look past the storm and realize that every cloud has a silver lining.

-I thought of this recently when my friend Ken from Houston posted some awesome photos of clouds after a storm on Facebook.
-Ken had just stepped outside his front door after a heavy storm and took these pictures with no special photographic effects.
+I thought of this recently when my friend Ken Knezick from Houston posted some awesome photos of clouds during a major thunderstorm storm.
+Ken had just stepped outside his front door and took these pictures with no special photographic effects.

 Ken described the event: “Between Heaven and Earth—Thunder storms were on the move for my Fourth of July in East Texas.
 These images were made over a 15-minute span as clouds morphed and diffracted sunlight added ethereal highlights…just before we were drenched by heavy rainfall.”